raedatoui/cup-housing/README.md

 ###1.
 Install Dev Tools
 If you are installing grunt and npm for the first time, I recommend using homebrew

 Homebrew requires installing Xcode and the Command line Tools.
-You need an Apple ID to downlaod Xcode from the App Store.
+You need an Apple ID to download Xcode from the App Store.

 * Download Xcode from the App Store
 * Download Command Line Tools from Dev Center: https://developer.apple.com/downloads/index.action